Exquisitely-Detailed Map of Australasia and the South Pacific -- Sea of Korea

 The map provides a plethora of place names in Australia, New Zealand, and the island Pacific.
 It stretches from Sumatra in the west to Pitcairn in the east, recently made famous by Bligh’s mutineers.
 New Zealand marks out the southern reaches of the map, with Japan and Korea in the north.

-The Australian continent's outline is certainly recognizable, particularly considering that Flinders would not report the findings of his circumnavigation for several more years.
+The Australian continent's outline is certainly recognizable, having been updated from the early editions to show improved knowledge of the southern coast of the continent.
 The uncertain shape of New Guinea on this map reflects what little charting had taken place by 1802.
 New Zealand is shown as two islands, based on James Cook’s and others’ charting utilizing a phenetic spelling of the Maori names for them.

 The map has a simple oval cartouche in the upper right corner and a scale in the lower right.
 In the lower left is the following note: